 We want to celebrate Bideford’s history of creativity and innovation with another new age of development.
 Though none of our buildings are as wide or tall as the WCA Mill building!

 The site was bought in 1887 by I. Baker and Son, builders merchants, whose name is on the street end of the Brunswick Wharf building.
 This plaque will be retained in the New Brunswick Wharf Building.

 The Wharves were used for imports and exports of goods such as tobacco, clay, wool, textiles and earthenware products from nearby potteries.
 The open space of the yard will be enhanced and become the new public square, opening off Barnstaple Street.
 Red Earth is keen to be sympathetic to the history of the Wharves, not only in terms of building form – but by recognising its evolving history and uses which has always centred on creativity & ingenuity.

 Bideford has very strong links with clay, historically via the traditional slipware which was made in the area.
 Ships still export clay from Peters Marland and other local pits to Russia and Germany.

-Red Earth wants to involve local artists and, in conjunction with The Burton at Bideford, plans to run a competition in 2021 if we achieve planning consent.
-The commission opportunities would range from murals/clay reliefs, railings & gates, benches & historical information boards – where we would work closely with the Way of the Wharves charity.
+Red Earth wants to involve local artists and, in conjunction with The Burton at Bideford, have chosen some local artists to undertake the comissions.
+All of the chosen artists are looking forward to work alongside Red Earth to produce some amazing statement pieces.
+The commissioned pieces will range from murals/clay reliefs, railings & gates, benches & historical information boards – where we will work closely with the Way of the Wharves charity.

-For the main square, we intend to commission Sandy Brown, a local internationally acclaimed ceramicist, to create one of four alternative sculptures:
+For the main square, we have commissioned Sandy Brown, a local internationally acclaimed ceramicist, to create a striking sculpture.